-- USD/JPY retains its bullish stance, could enter a bearish corrective phase once below 109.70.
+- USD/JPY could enter a bearish corrective phase on a break below 109.70.

 USD/JPY Short-Term Technical Outlook